mostghost/Midiplus-SPY-Bitwig/README.md

 Pressing both buttons at once resets the midiplus spy to the set value, which messes with the count.
 The script will fix itself after pressing a button once or twice.

+* The buttons are latching.

+Since the midiplus spy only sends one signal when a button is first pressed, there's no way to do non-latching buttons.

 # Installation

 Put the .control.js script into your Controller Scripts folder.
 Look under the locations tab to find where it is.